 In November 2014, Bank Julius Baer & Co.
 Ltd. was served in Geneva with a claim by an investment fund, acting on its behalf and on behalf of three other funds, that were former clients of Bank of China (Suisse) S.A. having been acquired by Bank Julius Baer & Co.
 Ltd., in the total amount of USD 29 million (plus accrued interests).
-Additionally, in October 2015, the claimant filed an amendment of claim in court, by which additionally USD 39 million is claimed.
+Additionally, in October 2015, the claimant filed an amendment of claim in court, by which additionally USD 39 million was claimed.
+In March 2017, the claimant reduced the totally claimed amount to USD 44,565,434.
 The claimant argues that Bank of China (Suisse) S.A. acted not only as a custodian bank, but also as secured creditor and manager of the funds, and tolerated excess in leverage.
 It claims that the funds suffered a severe loss consequently to the liquidation of almost the entire portfolio of their assets in May 2010, arguing that this liquidation was performed by Bank of China (Suisse) SA without the consent of the funds' directors and was ill-timed, disorderly and occurred in exceptionally unusual market conditions.
 The Bank is contesting the claim whilst taking appropriate measures to defend its interests.
 In addition, such claims are subject to acquisition-related representations and warranties.